-It can be overwhelming to sort out all of the steps you’ll need to take before you’re eligible for your CPA license.
+It can be overwhelming to sort out all of the steps you’ll need to take before you’re eligible to become a CPA.
+To become a Certified Public Accountant CPA, you need to obtain a bachelor's degree and complete the experience requirements.
+After you complete your education, you will need to take the CPA exam to become a certified public accountant CPA.
+When you pass the CPA state boards exam in your state, you will become a certified public accountant.
+Becoming a CPA is challenging but rewarding.
 Here’s a guide to what can expect in the process of becoming a licensed CPA in Pennsylvania.

 Complete Your Education Requirements

-Before you’re eligible to sit for the Uniform CPA Exam, the Pennsylvania State Board of Accountancy requires that you complete a bachelor’s degree and at least 150 semester hours of college credit.
+To get started on your education path, you can start with a accelerated associate accounting program.
+Before you’re eligible to sit for the CPA Exam, the Pennsylvania State Board of Accountancy requires that you complete a bachelor’s degree and at least 150 semester hours of college credit.

 Your credit hours must include the following: